 Guidestone Colorado is a 501(c)3 non-profit organization that is growing a vibrant agricultural future through education, community building, and partnerships.

-- Cultivate opportunities and experiences to increase agricultural awareness, connection, literacy (knowledge and skills development), and heritage preservation
+- Cultivate opportunities and experiences to increase agricultural awareness, connection, appreciation, and literacy (knowledge and skills development) surrounding agriculture and agricultural history.

 The organization’s strategies and programming are founded upon the belief that if individuals are exposed to experiences on local farms and ranches, that exposure results in a growing appreciation for where our food comes from and the commitment and resources needed to produce food locally.
 As a result of that appreciation, those individuals will then make choices that support and increase the capacity of the local food system.
 The result of these choices will be resilient local food systems, healthier communities, and a vibrant future for local agriculture.

 Guidestone’s programmatic approach provides services to farmers, educators, youth, and community members through four cornerstone programs:

 The Farm to School Initiative provides strategic support for school districts to ensure students have access to healthy, locally grown food in their school meal programs and integrated education correlated to state standards across disciplines.